arewecooked.dev

 Apple designed ProRes for professional video editing, where color accuracy matters and the benchmark is RAW.
 It has properties that happen to be perfect for real-time streaming:

 Text stays sharp.
 Dark scenes stay smooth.
-The codec isn't trying to outsmart the content — it's just compressing it cleanly.

 Delta view: ProRes 422 HQ — not even 4444 — and already much cleaner.
 Softer gradients, no banding, no chroma fringing.